-Throughout the year the children may be taken on incursions.
-A note will be sent home prior to the incursion with the information and permission form which must be signed and returned to the teacher in order for your child to participate.
+Throughout the year, students may be participate in incursions.
+A note will be sent home prior to the incursion with the information and permission form, which must be signed and returned to the teacher in order for your child to participate.